eparisotto/ActorMimic/README.md

     $ ./run_amn_polreg_paper [1-based gpuid]

 ## Transfer using Policy Regression Objective
-This learns a DQN on a new target task using the network trained above with the policy regression objective as a weight initialization.
+This trains a DQN on a new target task with the multitask policy-regression network as a weight initialization.
 Below I have included scripts for training on the games where transfer had the largest effect.

 Breakout: